piclas-framework/piclas/docs/documentation/userguide/meshing.md

+(sec:mesh-generation)=
 # Mesh Generation

 **PICLas** utilizes computational meshes from the high order preprocessor **HOPR** in the HDF5 format.
-It is available under GPLv3 at [https://github.com/hopr-framework/hopr](https://github.com/hopr-framework/hopr).
+It is available under GPLv3 at [https://github.com/hopr-framework/hopr](https://github.com/hopr-framework/hopr) and is included as part of the PICLas installation.
+To compile HOPR together with PICLas, you can set the following CMake variable in the CMake GUI:

+    LIBS_BUILD_HOPR         ON

+or add the following variable to the console command:

+    cmake -DPICLAS_TIMEDISCMETHOD=DSMC -DLIBS_BUILD_HOPR=ON ..

+The source code will be downloaded and built automatically, afterwards the executable `hopr` will be placed in the `build/bin/` folder next to the other executables.
+If you would like to install HOPR directly from the repository by yourself (e.g. if you would like to join the development), please refer to the [HOPR documentation](https://hopr.readthedocs.io/en/latest/).

 The design philosophy is that all tasks related to mesh organization, different input formats and the construction of high order geometrical mappings are separated from the *parallel* simulation code.
 These tasks are implemented most efficiently in a *serial* environment.
 The employed mesh format is designed to make the parallel read-in process as simple and fast as possible.
 For details concerning the mesh format please refer to the [HOPR HDF5 Curved Mesh Format Documentation](https://www.hopr-project.org/upload/e/e6/MeshFormat.pdf).
-Installation instructions can be found [here](https://github.com/hopr-framework/hopr/blob/master/INSTALL.md).

 The basic command for either mesh generation or conversion of an external mesh is

 ~~~~~~~
 hopr hopr.ini
 ~~~~~~~

-Note that the path to the **HOPR** executable is omitted in the command (visit {ref}`sec:directory-paths`).
+Note that the path to the **HOPR** executable, which depends on whether HOPR was installed together with PICLas or separately, is omitted in the command.
+For the former, the path set in Section {ref}`sec:directory-paths` for PICLas applies for the HOPR executable as well.

 ## Mesh generation with HOPR